Azure/BatchSparkScoringPredictiveMaintenance/README.md

 `databricks jobs list`

-The first run may take some time, as it will need to startup the target cluster before running all cells in the data ingestion notebook.
+The first run may take some time, as it will need to start up the target cluster before running all cells in the data ingestion notebook.
 This job typically will take about 8-10 minutes to complete.

 Additionally, a notebook has been provided to examine the SPARK data frames constructed in the  `notebooks\1_data_ingestion.ipynb` execution.
 You can see this in your Azure Databricks Workspace through the UI `notebooks\1a_raw_data_exploring.ipynb` notebook.
 You must run the ingest data job for before running the exploration notebook cells.